jalalferoj/jtime/README.md

 Once installed, you can run the clock from any directory:
 Command  Result
-jtime    Starts the clock with the default Green color. jtime red    Starts the clock in Red. jtime blue   Starts the clock in Blue. jtime yellow   Starts the clock in Yellow.
+jtime    Starts the clock with the default Green color.
 Controls: * Press 'q' to quit the application safely and restore your terminal.

 Customization: